Here are the highlights from the April 11, 2023, Sturgeon County Council Meeting:

 Council approved the subsidized amounts for the Dust Suppression Program, which helps reduce the amount of dust created by traffic on gravel roads used as haul routes.
 Dust suppression on some roads is fully subsidized by the County, while others are paid for jointly with landowners.

-- At Sturgeon County, before Council gets public feedback on a proposed land use bylaw amendment, it gives the proposed bylaw first reading.
-This does not mean Council supports the bylaw; this allows the proposed bylaw to go to the next stage of the bylaw process, which is gathering public input.
+• At Sturgeon County, before Council seeks public feedback on a proposed land use bylaw amendment, Council gives first reading of the proposed bylaw.
+This does not mean Council supports the bylaw, but that Council is agreeing for the proposed bylaw to proceed to the next stage of the bylaw process, being receipt of public feedback.

-- Public hearings, along with other public notices, are promoted on the public notices page on the County website as well as in local newspapers.
+• Public hearings, along with other public notices, are posted on the Public Notices page on our website.

 Next Council Meeting